peter-w-bryant/Pigeonhole.dev/README.md

 sqlite3 database.db
 sqlite> .tables
 ```
 you should then see ```projects  users``` indicating that both the projects and users tables were created successfully.
-To populate the projects table, you need to run the ```backend/api/scripts/database.py``` script.
+To populate the projects table, you need to run the ```scripts/database.py``` script while in the ```backend/api```.
 You should go to the main method located in this script and make sure it contains,
 ```python
 with app.app_context():
   pop_projects_from_json()